eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

     *   - **Port Forwarding**
         - Require both sides of the communication |br|
-          to have ports forwarded from the router.
+          to have ports forwarded from the router. |br|
+          Require internal and external port to coincide.
         - Require only server side of the communication |br|
           to have port forwarded from the router.